-Learn about the owls of Iowa, find out about the special adaptations of owls, and dissect an owl pellet.
+Learn about the owls of lowa, find out about the special adaptations of owls, and dissect an owl pellet.
+There may be a surprise visit from our screech owl.

 Migration Madness

 Students will learn about the wide variety of animals that migrate and why they do.
 They will participate in an activity to discover the challenges animals can face during migration.